Ordinary Time: January 24th

 Francis was born on August 21, 1567, and ordained to the priesthood in 1593.
 From 1594 to 1598 he labored at the difficult and dangerous task of preaching to the Protestants of Chablais and effected the return of some 70,000 souls to the Catholic faith.
 In 1602 he became bishop of Genf.
 His zeal for souls is attested in 21,000 extant letters and 4,000 sermons which exemplify how he applied St. Paul's words: "I have become all things to all men."
 You may epitomize his character in two words, kindliness and lovableness — virtues that were the secret of his success.
 His writings reflect his kindheartedness and sweet disposition.

-Most widely known is the saint's Introduction to the Devout Life
+- Read An Introduction to the Devout Life

 Our Lady of Peace